ranbenayoun/BestGrades/README.md

 While the main analysis focuses on **Biomedical Engineering** courses, the code supports any syllabus and can be adapted accordingly.

+## Limitations

+- The statistics are based only on **available histograms**.
+Courses with no histograms (typically those with under 10 students or no shared data) are **not included** in the analysis.
+- **Course numbers change occasionally**, which can result in data loss or duplication.
+- In **2024**, the Technion changed course numbers from 6 digits to 7 or 8 digits.
+This created inconsistencies in the dataset.

 ## 📈 Visualizations

 ### Average Median Grades – BME Mandatory Courses